MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule for the Active Directory Domain Controller service to be remotely managed over Named Pipes.
 [UDP 445] |
 | Remote Addresses | [Client Computers](#clientaddresses), [Management Computers](#managementaddresses), [Domain Controllers](#domaincontrolleraddresses) |

+> [!NOTE]
-We are not sure if this rule is actually needed, as we have never seen UDP traffic on port 445.
+> We are not sure if this rule is actually needed, as we have never seen UDP traffic on port 445.
-However, it is part of the predefined firewall rules on Windows Server and is mentioned in several official documents.
+> However, it is part of the predefined firewall rules on Windows Server and is mentioned in several official documents.

 #### Active Directory Domain Controller - SAM/LSA (NP-TCP-In)